li-2020-jl/Jialu-Li_Portfolio/final_project_JialuLi.md

 * Find out effective ways to stop the spreading.
 * Know the reason why cases are increasing

 b.
-My approach to identifying representative individuals to interview： I plan to find people around me who meet the characteristics of the targeted users to conduct user testing.
+My approach to identifying representative individuals to interview I plan to find people around me who meet the characteristics of the targeted users to conduct user testing.

 c. your interview script：

 Hello, I am a student working on a data storytelling project about the impact of the partial COVID-19 restriction on the entire country.
 I hope to get some input from you by showing you this storyboard of my story.
 Things I hope to find out are:
 Is the diagram confusing for you?
 Is the diagram strong prove for my story statement?